 Here are three ways you can have success with this strategy:

-- Select the right webinar software: With the correct webinar software, you can make the ticket-selling process much smoother.
+: With the correct webinar software, you can make the ticket-selling process much smoother.
 This will let technology handle the finances for you, allowing you to focus on teaching and presenting.
 One way to do this is by choosing the ticket price and integrating the event with a payment gateway such as PayPal.

-- Promote the event effectively: In order to sell tickets to your webinar, you need to make sure people know about it.
+: In order to sell tickets to your webinar, you need to make sure people know about it.
 You can employ social media marketing, email marketing or paid advertising on Google AdWords or Facebook Ads to promote your broadcasts.

-- Always deliver quality content: You must be an authority on the content you share with the attendees — they should feel like they got more value out of the webinar than they paid for.
+: You must be an authority on the content you share with the attendees — they should feel like they got more value out of the webinar than they paid for.
 This will also encourage them to spread the word about your future events among their networks — happy customers are much more likely to attend your events in the future as well as tell their friends about your company.

 Another way to earn money offering webinars is to demo your company’s products and/or services.
 Such demo webinars are a great way to earn money if your company already has products and/or services to sell.